 This pea and mint risotto for babies is a delicious vegetarian recipe that the whole family can enjoy.

 Nonetheless, I’m finding it a challenge, albeit a good one, to make meals that everyone in the family can and wants to eat.
-I’ve made risotto for the two Rs before without success but starting weaning over for a third time with baby S has given me a new impetus to cook and serve up different meals, and to make things from scratch that I’d got out of the habit of doing.
+I’ve made risotto for the two Rs before without success.
+Starting weaning over for a third time with baby S has given me a new impetus to cook and serve up different meals.
+I’m enjoying making things from scratch that I’d got out of the habit of doing.

 For us grown-ups, this is definitely not as full a flavour as a risotto made with wine, salted stock and loads of butter.
 But it was still fresh and flavourful.
 We both added a bit of goats cheese, some salt and had it with a green salad and it was a delicious family dinner.